Arrested captain of North Sea crash ship is Russian

 A Solong crew member is presumed dead after a search-and-rescue operation was ended on Monday evening.

-The vessel is drifting and on fire, but is no longer expected to sink.
+“There are no visible flames on board and an on-board assessment may be carried out later today.

+“There have been no further reports of pollution to the sea from either vessel beyond what was observed during the initial incident.”

-Port state control (PSC) inspection documents show the ship failed steering-related safety checks in July last year.
+Port state control (PSC) inspection documents show Solong failed steering-related safety checks in July last year.

 Irish officials deemed Solong’s “emergency steering position communications/compass reading” was “not readable”.